 We repurposed the wire shelving that came out of the kids’ closets.
 Pieter added those to my walk-in closet.
 I now have additional shelves that I haven’t even filled with anything yet!

 The pantry only needed one additional shelf.
 My storage containers were stacked on top of each other and by adding the shelf, I was able to create two rows of containers that easily slide out so you can get to the contents.

 Besides changing the paint color and additional shelving, you should really consider adding some lighting.
 The closet in my office was really dark.
 It is around the corner from the main ceiling light and by opening the closet door you blocked out the natural light from the foyer.
 Amazon to the rescue (again)!
-I found very reasonable led strip lights with a motion sensor.
+I found a great product online and it included a motion sensor.
+These led strip lights are very similar and currently available online.
 No need to worry about turning them on!
 I open the closet door and they turn on by themselves.
-What made these very cool in my opinion was that they have very long battery life and when needed, they can be recharged via USB cables.
+What made these very cool in my opinion was that they have a very long battery life and when needed, they can be recharged via USB cables.
 I installed them over a year ago and so far only recharged them twice.

 Change the Doors

 This was one of the first projects we did in this house.
 The pantry had bifold doors which when open, made getting anything from the corners of the pantry a challenge.
 I felt the doors would function much better if they could open like regular doors.
 We removed the door panels from the pantry, used brackets to fix two panels together and reinstalled them.
 We added a magnetic latch and now the door stays closed.
 Added bonus: they still look like bifold doors, but function like regular doors.